dqops/dqo/docs/integrations/looker-studio/creating-custom-data-quality-dashboards.md

 ## Authorize access to dashboard

-After making a copy of the dashboard, now you need to authorize access to the data.
+After making a copy of the dashboard, how you need to authorize access to the data.

 ![Dashboard with no data](https://dqops.com/docs/images/working-with-dqo/creating-custom-dashboard/no-data.png)